TenantBase/demo_segment/_6_user_id_consolidation.md

              from all_realiases
 ```

 Then we basically join the table onto itself as many times as we think is necessary to get the most accurate mapping, as shown in the final step.
-We then have 2 fields: alias and looker_visitor_id, that we can use to map events later in the model to a universal user id.
+We then have 2 fields: alias and tenantbase_visitor_id, that we can use to map events later in the model to a universal user id.

 [:point_right:](_7_session_creation_overview.md) Continue to [Session Creation Overview](_7_session_creation_overview.md)